ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/rewards-and-penalties/index.md

 PROPOSER_WEIGHT	uint64(8)
 ```

 These weights sum to 64.
-The reward is calculated as the sum of the applicable weigths divided by 64.
-A validator that has made timely source, target and head votes, proposed a block and participated in a sync committee could there receive `64/64 * base_reward == base_reward`.
+The reward is calculated as the sum of the applicable weights divided by 64.
+A validator that has made timely source, target and head votes, proposed a block and participated in a sync committee could receive `64/64 * base_reward == base_reward`.
 However, a validator is not usually a block proposer, so their maximum reward is `64-8 /64 * base_reward == 7/8 * base_reward`.
 Validators that are neither block proposers nor in a sync committee can receive `64-8-2 / 64 * base_reward == 6.75/8 * base_reward`.

 An additional reward is added to incentivize rapid attestations.
 This is the `inclusion_delay_reward`.
 This has a value equal to the `base_reward` multiplied by `1/delay` where `delay` is the number of slots separating the block proposal and attestation.
 For example, if the attestation is submitted within one slot of the block proposal the attestor receives `base_reward * 1/1 == base_reward`.
-If the attestation arrives int he next slot, the attestor received `base_reward * 1/2` and so on.
+If the attestation arrives in the next slot, the attestor received `base_reward * 1/2` and so on.

 Block proposers receive `8 / 64 * base_reward` for **each valid attestation** included in the block, so the actual value of the reward scales with the number of attesting validators.
 Block proposers can also increase their reward by including evidence of misbehavior by other validators in their proposed block.
 These rewards are the "carrots" that encourage validator honesty.
 A block proposer which includes slashing will be rewarded with the `slashed_validators_effective_balance / 512`.

 ### Penalties {#penalties}

 So far we have considered perfectly well-behaved validators, but what about validators that do not make timely head, source and target votes or do so slowly?

 The penalties for missing the head, target and source votes are equal to the rewards the attestor would have received had they submitted them.
-This means that instead of having the reward aded to their balance, they have an equal value removed from their balance.
+This means that instead of having the reward added to their balance, they have an equal value removed from their balance.
 There is no penalty associated with the `inclusion_delay` - the reward will simply not be added to the validator's balance.
 There is no penalty for failing to propose a block.

 Read more about rewards and penalties in the [consensus specs](https://github.com/ethereum/consensus-specs/blob/dev/specs/altair/beacon-chain.md).
-Rewards and penalties were adjusted in the Altair upgrade - watch DannY Ryan and Vitalik discuss this in this [Peep an EIP video](https://www.youtube.com/watch?v=iaAEGs1DMgQ).
+Rewards and penalties were adjusted in the Bellatrix upgrade - watch Danny Ryan and Vitalik discuss this in this [Peep an EIP video](https://www.youtube.com/watch?v=iaAEGs1DMgQ).

 ## Slashing {#slashing}